Alexander Otaola: Political activism

 During the George Floyd protests, Otaola joined the BlackTuesday campaign on Instagram in support of black victims of police violence and added the hashtag #AllLivesMatter.
 Otaola said on his show: "If we are going to fight racism, it is not by segregating or separating into races that we are going to achieve it".
 He also said the murder of George Floyd was not justified and the police officer kneeling on his neck should be punished.
 He also expressed his belief that mainstream media and the left were trying to promote vandalism and portray Floyd like a hero.

 José Daniel Ferrer

-On his show, Otaola has demanded the release of political prisoner and human rights activist José Daniel Ferrer and founder of the human rights group the Patriotic Union of Cuba (UNPACU).
-In 2019, he called for a proof of life for José Daniel Ferrer.
-Otaola vigorously defended the human rights activist from allegations by a Cuban television station that Ferrer bashed his head against a desk in prison, he claimed the video was manipulated.
-Upon Ferrer's release to house arrest in 2020, Ferrer was interviewed on Hola Ota-Ola! and expressed gratitude toward the program for raising awareness to secure his release.
+On his show, Otaola repeatedly demanded the release of José Daniel Ferrer, a human rights activist which had been arrested in 2003 for his participation in the Varela Project.
+In 2019, he called for a proof-of-life on Ferrer; later that year, he proved that alleged videos of Ferrer showing aggression and displaying weapons were manipulated.
+Upon Ferrer's being remanded to house arrest in 2020, Ferrer was interviewed on Hola Ota-Ola! and expressed gratitude for raising awareness to secure his release.